jhrcook/tidy-tuesday/2020-06-30_uncanny-xmen_2.md

 Project](http://www.claremontrun.com/).
-In her analysis, she used logistic regression to model the effect of various features of each comic book issue on the likelihood of the characters to visit the X-Mansion at least once She also built a similar model for whether or not the comic book issue passed the [Bechdel test](https://en.wikipedia.org/wiki/Bechdel_test).
+In her analysis, she used logistic regression to model the effect of various features of each comic book issue on the likelihood of the characters to visit the X-Mansion at least once.
+She also built a similar model for whether or not the comic book issue passed the [Bechdel test](https://en.wikipedia.org/wiki/Bechdel_test).

-One thing that caught my eye was that she used bootstrap resampling to build a distribution of values for each parameter for the models.
+One thing that caught my eye was that she used bootstrap re-sampling to build a distribution of values for each parameter for the models.
 To me, this resembled using Markov Chain Monte Carlo (MCMC) sampling methods for fitting models in Bayesian statistics.
-Therefore, I thought it would be interesting to fit the same logistic model (I only analyzed the first one on visiting X-Mansion) using Bayesian methods and copare the results and interpretations.
+Therefore, I thought it would be interesting to fit the same logistic model (I only analyzed the first one on visiting the X-Mansion) using Bayesian methods and compare the results and interpretations.

 ## Dr. Silge’s analysis